finding happiness in peru

 Duration: 2.5 hours

-DAY 2 - WEDNESDAY - SORAYPAMPA TO COLLPAPAMPA
+DAY 2 - SORAYPAMPA TO COLLPAPAMPA

 Mules are the offspring of a donkey and a horse.
 They get their athleticism and larger body from a horse, and intelligence and strength from a donkey, without as much of the stubbornness that donkeys possess.
 They are more sure-footed than horses, which is crucial on rocky terrain like in the Andes mountains.
-I was very thankful for their sure-footedness.

 From there, it was all downhill.
 Literally.
 In about three miles alone, we dropped 2,013 ft.
 It was really cool to witness the landscape change from rugged, rocky mountain terrain to a lush, green cloud forest and the temperature go from dry and cold to humid and hot.
 I love hikes where I get to experience all sorts of terrain and climates, and this trip had it all.
-After lunch we continued descending another 3,330 ft. over the course of 6.86 miles.
+After lunch we did another big descent and as the elevation decreased, our moods and hiking speed increased.

+We rolled into our next camp, Mountain View, around dusk and I was mesmerized.
+It was the most beautiful lodging I had ever seen, even more so than the igloos we stayed in the night before.
 I have a lot of experience camping, but I had never really gone “glamping” (glamorous camping) before.
 If I had to pick one place to experience ultimate glamping, Mountain View is it.
 The rooms are perched on a hillside overlooking the mountains with huge glass windows so the view is incredible, and we took hot showers (!!) and had electricity and WiFi.

 After such a long day, it was really nice to finally stop walking.
 My feet hurt a lot from hiking downhill so much on rocky trails.
 Our group was in really high spirits by the time the day was over that we coined ourselves Team Happy Face.
 And what a happy team we were.

 Soraypampa (Sky Camp) to Salkantay Pass (via mule)